Last winter Tom and I camped on a gray whale birthing lagoon, and went gray whale watching in Baja Mexico.

 It’s important to note that the whales are not fed or baited in any way for these tours.
 Historically gray whales were known for being fearless, and whalers were afraid of them because gray whales would actually attack whaling vessels.
 It was amazing to see how that fearless nature is redirected into playful curiosity when humans protect the whales rather than hunt them.

+So when is the best time to see gray whales in Baja?
 We highly recommend gray whale watching to anyone who is traveling in Baja from January to March (that is the best time for whale watching).
 As others told us, DO NOT miss this amazing experience!
 In fact, I would go so far as to say that no trip to Mexico is complete without a stop at the gray whale nursery.

 There are a few lagoons where you can go whale watching in Baja.
 These include: San Ignacio Lagoon, Magdalena Bay, and the lagoon we visited, Ojo de Liebre.
 Based on our conversations with fellow travelers, Ojo de Liebre seems to be the best place for whale watching in Baja, but I have no doubt all three lagoons offer a lovely experience.